ParkinsonLab/MetaPro/README.md

 ## Settings
 ---
 The 3rd section of MetaPro's configuration file controls the various runtime resource settings.

+- AdapterRemoval_minlength: sets the minimum basepair length for AdapterRemoval (default 30)
+- Show_unclassified: tells MetaPro's RPKM report to include unclassified reads as a column (default: No)
+- bypass_log_name: lets debuggers choose the file that will be the bypass log (default: bypass_log.txt)
+- debug_stop_flag: lets debuggers stop MetaPro after a specific stage (default: none)
+- num_threads: lets users set the number of threads that MetaPro can use (default: max system limit)
+- taxa_exist_cutoff: decides what the percentage cutoff of representative taxa found in the GA-pre-scan.  (default: 0.1)
+- DNA_DB_mode: indicates to MetaPro which database is being used (options: custom, default: chocophlan).
+If set to custom, MetaPro will bypass GA-pre-scan, but will perform a database check for the custom entry.

 The mem threshold settings control the amount of remaining RAM that must exist for additional instances of each tool to be launched (available RAM is measured during the initial launch)

     BWA_mem_threshold: default 50(%)